 Whitewater paddling is risky and solid communication is an important part of mitigating that risk.
 This section covers communication within the canoe and with those in other boats or on shore.

+Unfortunately, when you're in a tandem (two-person) canoe in whitewater, there's no time for democratic decision-making.
 Decide ahead of time who will be calling the shots on the route while in the whitewater.
-Two drivers at the same time doesn’t work.
-It’s often best for the lead to be the stern paddler, but it doesn’t have to be.
-The bow paddler has the challenge of ensuring they are heard, which typically requires turning their head.
+Two drivers at the same time just doesn’t work.
+If there's a large disparity in experience, then the more experienced paddler is ideal and it's usually best for the lead to be the stern paddler, but it doesn’t have to be.
+If a bow paddler is leading, they have the challenge of ensuring they are heard, which typically requires turning their head.
 This can be a risk since they can lose full situational awareness when they do that.
 (For this next bit, we’ll assume that the stern paddler is lead).

 When Tim was new to paddling he and his bow paddler disagreed on whether to go right or left around a rock in the mildest of swifts.
 The bow paddler drew a hard cross draw right while shouting, "Go right!"
 Meanwhile, Tim was pulling out a massive sweep while hollering, "Go left!"
 It didn't go well.
 Incidentally, this was before they knew any of the safety tips covered on this site but they managed to unpin the boat after a half hour or so.